New Readers: Start Here

 - Erik Axl Sund, THE CROW GIRL | Read CBTB's Review

 - Tied for my favorite book of all time (with Nesbø's THE SNOWMAN).
 Originally a Swedish trilogy, now releasing June 2016 as a single book.
 An epic story of violence, abuse, mental illness, and redemption.
+It clocks in at over 700 pages long, but it's worth every page!
 Retail info here.

 - Vidar Sundstøl, THE DEVIL'S WEDDING RING | Read CBTB's Review

 - Ancient Norwegian folklore meets modern investigation in this brilliant and compelling blend of past and present.
+A private detective returns home to the Telemark region of Norway for a dear friend's funeral - and soon finds himself embroiled in a strange and sinister mystery.
 Sundstøl's standalone is an absolute must-read for fans of the genre - a massively underrated talent.
 Retail info here.

 - Sara Blaedel, THE FORGOTTEN GIRLS

 - Denmark's Queen of Crime Fiction is growing in popularity in the US.
-Though not the first in her series, THE FORGOTTEN GIRLS is a gripping introduction to Blaedel's detail-oriented, investigation-heavy style of crime writing.
+Though not the first in her series, THE FORGOTTEN GIRLS is a gripping introduction to Blaedel's detail-oriented, police investigation-heavy style of crime writing.
 Retail info here.

 - Agnes Ravatn, THE BIRD TRIBUNAL

 - Ragnar Jonasson, SNOWBLIND | View a Photo Tour of Siglufjordur

 - Ragnar's Dark Iceland series is taking the world by storm.
-Optioned for a TV show, this series is deeply influenced by classic mystery writing, and introduces readers to Icelandic crime fiction.
+Optioned for a TV show, this series is deeply influenced by classic mystery writing, and introduces readers to Icelandic crime fiction with a flavor all its own.
+A blizzard cuts off the only road leading into - and out of - a remote town in northern Iceland - claustrophobia and intrigue ensues.
 Retail info here.